freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css/size-your-images.md

 </section>

 ## Instructions

 <section id='instructions'>

-Create a class called <code>smaller-image</code> and use it to resize the image so that it's only 100 pixels wide.
+Create a class called `smaller-image` and use it to resize the image so that it's only 100 pixels wide.

 </section>

 ## Tests

 <section id='tests'>

 ```yml